Toccara Jones: Acting

 She made an appearance in Trina's music video for the song "I Got a Thang for You".
 She participated in a 2009 national tour of The Vagina Monologues with an all-black cast.

 She also made an appearance in the 2012 movie Think Like a Man.

+Awards and honors

+In 2008 Jones was honored by the Middletown, Ohio NAACP at the Freedom Fund Gala.
+She received a key to the city.